Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/annotating_content.md

 * `features` map - contains any number of properties/features depending on the origin of the mention;
 * concept - a resource (URI) that represents a real life entity, used for recognizing mentions in texts.

 For example, annotating the text "Hello London" will yield a mention such as the one below.
-It has a "startOffset" and "endOffset", and is associated with the concept http://dbpedia.org/resource/London.
+It has a `startOffset` and `endOffset`, and is associated with the concept `http://dbpedia.org/resource/London`.

 <pre><code>
 {